GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/tags/1.3/readme.txt

 If you like my work, Please give a link back.

+For more support and help, please go <a href="http://forums.atsutane.net/forum/bbpress-latest-discussion">here</a>

 == Installation ==

 Simply download the Zip-Archive and extract all folder into your wp-content/plugins/ directory.
 Then go into your WordPress administration page, click on Plugins and activate it.
 Go to BbLD Option page, to setup this plugin.